jobisoft/TbSync/README.md

 ## Where is this going?

 I started to work on TbSync, because we needed ActiveSync (EAS) support in Thunderbird.
-Soon after, I realized that the current situation for external sync accounts is very confusing in terms of user experience: There was no central place to set up sync accounts.
+Soon after, I realized that the current situation for sync accounts is very confusing in terms of user experience: There was no central place to set up sync accounts.
 The same DAV account had to be setup in lightning and again in the sogo-connector or in CardBook.
 EWS accounts are setup differently again and for google we need 3 different Add-Ons for contacts, calendars and tasks.

 With TbSync I want to unify that: A central manager to setup sync accounts (DAV, EAS, EWS, Google, ...) and get contacts, tasks and calendars.
 I knew that I will not be able to re-create and maintain all the different providers for TbSync by myself.
 I thus created (and still work on) a TbSync API, which allows other Add-Ons to hook into TbSync and re-use most of the glue code.
 My DAV provider is a proof-of-concept of that API (and a replacement for the sogo-connector, which was not working with TB60 anymore).